CaoKha/lcf_docs.github.io/src/shared/dossier-template.md

 }
 ```

-This function is used to send a `dossierForm` with some other important variables (.e.g `points calculation`) to backend.
-It's also allow us to customize the toastr `success_message` which appears after the `dossierForm` has been successfully sent.
+This function is used to send a `dossierForm` with some other important variables (.e.g `points calculation`) to backend and then retrieve a new `dossier` + `dossiers` from backend and put it into `storage`.
+It also allows us to customize the toastr `success_message` which appears after the `dossierForm` has been successfully sent.
 The `isDossierValid` parameter is just there to differentiate situations where user clicked on `ENREGISTRER` button (dossier not valid but it's ok to be sent) or `VALIDER` button.

 |                | VALIDER | ENREGISTRER |